The checklist

 Leave for later

-Passphrases, duress wallets, Brick Me PIN, countdown PIN, SeedXOR, BIP-85, and multisig are not first-hour tasks.
-Add them after you have recovered a plain wallet.
+Duress wallets, Brick Me PIN, countdown PIN, SeedXOR, BIP-85, and multisig are not first-hour tasks.
+Add them only after their recovery plans are understood.
+A meaningful-balance passphrase belongs after the plain-wallet recovery test, not before it.

 You're ready when